-If any part of your VTech baby monitor stops functioning and it is within the 12 month warranty period, consider contacting them with the aim of having the entire baby monitor unit replaced.
+If any part of your VTech baby monitor stops functioning and it is within the 12-month warranty period, consider contacting them with the aim of having the entire baby monitor unit replaced.
 For batteries and power chords, if you are within the 12-month window, VTech can and has replaced these two critical parts for several parents.
-You’ll get a new replacement battery or a new replacement chord if you have the original packaging, receipt and are willing to ship the items to VTech.
+You’ll get a new replacement battery or a new replacement chord if you have the original packaging, and receipt and are willing to ship the items to VTech.

 Here is a video with more contacts of VTech: